Everything We Know about 'Evil' Season 2

 Will there be a Season 2?Yes!
 Evil was renewed for a second season back in October of 2019 as its first season was airing.

-Has it started filming?According to an Instagram from Herbers, production on Season 2 is already underway.
+Has Season 2 of Evil started filming?Yes, based on Instagrams from the set, production on Season 2 is underway.
 A pandemic's not going to stop the devil, apparently.

-Is there an Evil Season 2 trailer?Sorta; during the pandemic, the cast cobbled together a "trailer," which debuted at New York Comic Con this year, and it's adorable as hell.
-It may not actually have any information about what's to come.
-Sure, they reference plot points like Ben asking Kristen about the blood on her leg and Leland's impending marriage to Kristen's mom Sheryl.
+Is there an Evil Season 2 trailer?Sorta.
+During the pandemic, the cast cobbled together a "trailer," which debuted at 2020's New York Comic Con, and it's adorable as hell.
+In it, the cast references plot points like Ben asking Kristen about the blood on her leg and Leland's impending marriage to Kristen's mom Sheryl.
 Leland asks for an exorcism!
 But is any of this dialogue from the script?
-Debatable.
-It's worth watching, however, for Aasif Mandvi's expert sound effects.
+Possibly!
+It's worth watching, regardless, for Aasif Mandvi's expert sound effects.

 "The reason to be worried is that it happened," Robert told TVLine.
 "The reason not to be worried is the look in the mirror, a look of, 'Oh fuck.'
 Evil people who indulge in evil, where you can’t pull back, maybe would wear that as a badge of honor or they would look at it and go, 'Yeah, that makes sense.'
 Kristen doesn’t want to be that person."
 In an interview with Entertainment Weekly, Robert explained that Kristen's turn was part of the show's exploration of motherhood: "We’re looking at how mothering can creep over into villainy because mothering involves protectiveness."